uprun/git-auto-commit/README.md

 1) you have one "main" branch from which you create feature branches
 2) all your projects are located in one folder (works for me at least :D )

-I created this project within two days and I think that [as of 2024-11-26]
+I created this project within three days and I think that [as of 2024-11-26]

 ## remarks aka known issues